Libbi-Dunham/Libbi-Dunham/README.md

-I am detailed oriented critical thinker who is switching into web development.
-I have a background in customer service and administration which has given me the skills with team collaboration, problem solving, and leadership.
-Which I am searching to use all of these tools into a Software Development roll.
-Passion for learning new technical knowledge and being communitive with groups of people.
+I am a detailed oriented critical thinking Software Developer.
+I have a background in customer service and administration which has given me the skills with team collaboration, problem solving, communication, and leadership.
+My next Software Developer role will allow me to use these tools.
+I am a passionate learner, who enjoys learning new technical knowledge.

 Languages: HTML, CSS, JavaScript, React Tools: GitHub, Git, Zoom